google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 certificates that apply to a specific domain name when fetching new entries for consistency validation.

-A monitor needs to, at least, inspect every new entry in each log it watches.
+A monitor MUST at least inspect every new entry in every log it watches, and it MAY also choose to keep copies of entire logs.

-It may also want to keep copies of entire logs.
-In order to do this, it should follow these steps for each log:
+To inspect all of the existing entries, the monitor SHOULD follow these steps once for each log:

 1. Fetch the current STH ({{get-sth}}).

 2. Verify the STH signature.

 3. Fetch all the entries in the tree corresponding to the STH ({{get-entries}}).

 4. Confirm that the tree made from the fetched entries produces the same hash as that in the STH.

+To inspect new entries, the monitor SHOULD follow these steps repeatedly for each log:

 5. Fetch the current STH ({{get-sth}}).
 Repeat until the STH changes.